kal3bo/All-Repairs-Co-VR/README.md

 </p>

 - Sequence 2: Open Door

 The event waits for the user to press B, if the player doesn't respond within 30 seconds a new message will appear on the widget explaining how to open the door.
 <p align="center">
   <img src="Images/Wait_To_Open.PNG">
 </p>

-Once the player opens the door, this one opens and the cliet reaches the store following a target.
+Once the player opens the door, this one opens and the client reaches the store following a target.
 <p align="center">
   <img src="Images/Open_Door.PNG">
 </p>

 - Third Sequence: Dialogue

 The client is already inside and the player is focused on him (Malcolm, the client).
 A sequence of dialogue is now on place.
 	- The name of the sequence belongs in a different Enum called "Dialogue State" Example of BP dialogue interaction: